jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% convertutf8.py -f 'crf/*.csv'
 	(lukeghg) prompt% run-ghg-master.sh > Import.log 2> Error.log

-The GHG inventory result files (csv files) seem to use different encoding systems.
-`convertutf8.py` converts them to utf8 if needed (this is why they need to be copied first from *crf*).
+The GHG inventory result files (csv files) seem to use different encoding systems, most notably some files seem to use UTF-8 BOM (Byte Order Marking). `convertutf8.py` converts them to UTF-8 encoding if needed (this is why they need to be copied first from *crf*).

 The script `run-ghg-master.sh` will  run few minutes at most.
 The `>`character redirects standard out terminal output to *Import.log* file and `2>` redirects standard error terminal output to *Error.log* file.